stacked-git/stacked-git.github.io/content/guides/emacs-stgit-mode.md

 will tell the undo operation to continue despite the index or working tree containing changes.

-If you instead want to resovle the changes, you must first edit the files with conflicts to make sure they are in the correct state.
+If you instead want to resolve the changes, you must first edit the files with conflicts to make sure they are in the correct state.
 Once you have done this, press `R` on the line of that file, which will remove the `Unmerged` flag.
 Once all conflicts have been resolved, you